denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ### g10577

-Note: attributing This code explanation was written by Luke, a group member
+Note: This step was written and explained by a group member, Luke.

 1. Made a new fasta file of a multiple sequence alignment using the top BLASTp hits with the g10577_tetraploid_GATK_>0.75 amino acid sequence